Click Import Workspace. Select the file and click OPEN.

 Save the work you've done in Import Workspace.
 Notice that Sumac proposes a revised file name.
 Each time Import Workspace saves a file, it increments the file version number.

-Choose the data file and click OPEN.
+Choose the data file and click Continue Import.

-The data appears on the right-hand side.
+The data appears on the right-hand

 The left-hand side of the window holds a list of all the fields in donation records.